-The law firm is now onboarding and offering to represent other protestors to negotiate appropriate compensatory damages for each person whose 1st Amendment speech rights were wrongfully interfered with by police action.
+The law firm is NO LONGER accepting clients from the June 1, 2020 protest for violations of your 1st Amendment speech rights were wrongfully interfered with by police action.

-Richmond Civil Rights Firm Files Class Action Lawsuit Against Richmond Police Officers for 1st Amendment Violations on June 1, 2020 at the Lee monument.
+Richmond Civil Rights Firm Filed a Class Action Lawsuit Against Richmond Police Officers for 1st Amendment Violations on June 1, 2020 at the Lee monument.
 The class was never certified.
 The plaintiffs settled.

-June 16, 2020 – Class Action suit filed against Richmond Police Department Officers for violations of citizens 1st Amendment Right to peacefully protest and petition the government and for 4th Amendment Right against excessive use of force arising from the actions of the RPD on Monday June 1, 2020.
+June 16, 2020 – Class Action (never certified) suit filed against Richmond Police Department Officers for violations of citizens 1st Amendment Right to peacefully protest and petition the government and for 4th Amendment Right against excessive use of force arising from the actions of the RPD on Monday June 1, 2020.
+The plaintiffs settled.